Muchete/INVISIBLE-WAVES/README.md

 reader = createReader("data_mehrspursession.txt");
 ```
 * **S** _Starts the transformation according to the dataset, previously loaded with key R_
+_By pressing the arrowkeys UP and DOWN, you can change the offset of the arms (for smaller or larger objects)._

 * **O** _Is some sort of showcase, where two axis move simultaniously_